Edwards Lifesciences to buy heart device maker for $400 million

 Transcatheter products, which allow the valve to be threaded through the arteries to the heart, provide an alternative to open-heart surgery.

-Edwards said on Friday it would restart enrollment for the study.
+Edwards said on Friday it has reached an agreement with its clinical investigators on protocol revisions to restart enrollment for the study.
 The company said it expected the CardiAQ deal to be slightly dilutive to 2015 earnings.

 The Irvine, California-based company's shares closed at $147.16 on the New York Stock Exchange on Friday.